why2011btv/why2011btv.github.io/little_red_book.md

 - lack behind
   - e.g., *However, current AI’s ability in “thinking in pictures” is still far lacking behind.*

+## R
+- rectify
+  - e.g., *Relabeling methods use the trained model to incrementally detect possibly noisy labels and rectify them with model predictions.*

 ## T
 - trait
   - e.g., *This captivating commonplace trait of human cognition*